All Episodes

 We arm you with the facts to be able to know and advocate for the truth with your friends and family.

-Our number this Friday is 800-941 Sean.
+Our number this Friday is 800-941-Sean.

-If you want to be a part of the program, as we have been highlighting pretty much all week, not a good week for the FBI, not a good week for the department of justice.
+If you want to be a part of the program, as we have been highlighting pretty much all week, not a good week for the FBI, not a good week for the Department of Justice.

 We'd love to have you.

-But especially if you are in New York, New Jersey, Long Island, or you're coming to New York, which I don't really know why you'd come, but if you want to come and uh see the show and at least have one good experience, uh, we'd love to have you.
+But especially if you are in New York, New Jersey, Long Island, or you're coming to New York, which I don't really know why you'd come, but if you want to come and see the show and at least have one good experience, we'd love to have you.

-Uh it's free, Hannity.com.
+It's free, Hannity.com.

-Um, but it wasn't a good week for the FBI or the DOJ.
+But it wasn't a good week for the FBI or the DOJ.

 Jim Jordan happens to be in New York tonight.

-He will be with our studio audience tonight, so I'm looking forward to haven't seen him in a long time.
+So I'm looking forward to, I haven't seen him in a long time.

 Number one, number two, he's doing such a good job as the chairman of the House Judiciary Committee.

-You know, and and his proclamations are meaningless.
+You know, and his proclamations are meaningless.

-Uh talking to big tech companies.
+We've given example chapter verse the 2020 election, talking to big tech companies.

 Oh, you might get disinformation about Joe or Hunter Biden.